 - Seamless integration to dealer portal and other external interfaces

 Annata 365 is an industry vertical solution for organizations who Import, distribute, sell and service vehicles.
-Annata’s AI powered warranty management module enables dealers, suppliers, and OEMs to streamline warranty processes, reduce warranty costs, improve collaboration among all stakeholders, and enhance customer satisfaction.
+Annata’s AI powered warranty management software enables dealers, suppliers, and OEMs to streamline warranty processes, reduce warranty costs, improve collaboration among all stakeholders, and enhance customer satisfaction.
 Click here to find out what makes Annata 365 the best warranty claim management solution.

 Annata offers a range of artificial intelligence and machine learning solution accelerators to solve business problems and facilitate business processes for the automotive industries.
 The Annata Analytics business solution and the Microsoft Power Platform empowers automotive dealers and manufacturers to make data driven decisions that are guaranteed to increase the operational efficiency of the business.
 Annata Analytics provides businesses with direct access to a large amount of information which enables them with a better idea about their customers and connect with each customer on a more personal level.
+Get to know more about Annata’s warranty management software.
+Contact us now.